 - Improves processing efficiency and reduces errors

-- Provides faster processing of payments and refunds
+- Provides faster processing of payments and refunds (electronic refunds in less than 21 days vs. 6+ weeks for paper checks)

 Your Electronic Payment Options